 Denise Miller, Jeff Ferro and Beata Morcos voiced their support of the bill because it increased accessibility for the public.
-Richard Bookwalter stated that if the current language passed, he favored the bill.
-He also noted that some of the closed captioning and other accessibility language was removed, and the current version of the bill was more focused on teleconferencing.
+Richard Bookwalter stated that if it passed, he favored the bill.
+He also noted that some of the closed captioning and other accessibility language was removed, and the current version of the bill was more focused on teleconferencing